-THE TREENET QUOTING PROCESS-

 Typically we like to get things done as quickly and competently as possible.
 Once we are all on the same page with the project, we like to begin right away.
 There have been projects in the past where we will begin construction the day after meeting.
 We have done TreeNets in the past as surprise birthday and Christmas gifts, building while the youngster or family is off doing other things.
 We realize that our clients have busy lives as well and will do our best to accommodate your timing needs and be in and out as quickly as possible.

 With that said, we like to rig up the perimeter rope and let it set a day before weaving.
 This process of setting up the perimeter lines and interior frame takes about 2-8 hours.
 After that, the laborious hours of weaving begin.
 In total, a smaller TreeNet takes around 2-6 days to complete, while larger projects around 20x20ft can take upwards of 6 days to 2 weeks.
 This all depends on number or workers, weather, travel, etc.

 How much weight can my TreeNet hold?

-The largest TreeNet platform we've created thus far can hold around 35-40 people, set between 6 mature pine trees.
+The largest single TreeNet platform we've created thus far can hold around 50 people, set between 6 mature pine trees.

 How long will my TreeNet last?

-Obviously there are a lot of variables when attempting to calculate this question.
-Depending on use, TreeNet Willy’s platforms last an average of 8-10 years, but can be made to potentially last much longer.
-We do our best to use materials and methods that will withstand the years and we pride ourselves on the long-lasting platforms still being used today.
+There are a lot of variables when attempting to calculate this question.
+Depending on use, TreeNet Willy’s platforms last an average of 5-7 years, but can be made and maintained to last much longer.
+We do our best to use materials and methods that will withstand the years.
+We pride ourselves on the long-lasting platforms still being used today.